cloud-gov/cg-ui/README.md

 ### Step 3: Run a local user accounts and authentication (UAA) server

 Users will need to authenticate through UAA in order to view the application.
 A real UAA flow can't be done locally, because UAA can't whitelist `localhost`.
-So in local development, we simulate this flow in two ways:
+So in local development, we simulate authentication in two ways:

 1) **By running a local UAA server** - This login flow provides fake `authsession` cookie data.
-This cookie is what allows you to visit authenticated pages when navigating the app.
+The presence of this cookie is what allows you to visit authenticated pages when navigating the app.
 2) **By setting CloudFoundry data in our environment file** - Because local UAA returns fake data, we need to obtain real CF credentials through the CF CLI and keep them in `.env.local`.
 This allows you to get real CloudFoundry API data.
 (Handled in steps 4 and 5.)

 See the [uaa-docker README](uaa-docker/README.md) for set up instructions.